amyreyespdx/writing-samples/index.md

-## Portfolio
+## Writing Portfolio

 ---

 Welcome!

-The following samples are from 2016 and earlier.
+Here are a few samples from 2016 and earlier.
 My newer work is confidential.

 - [Installation Guide](pdf/writing-sample-334815-002-intel-bmp-installation-guide.pdf): This document shows how to install a gateway that collects data from sensors in buildings and sends the data to a cloud-based management service.